Azure/azure-sdk-for-js/sdk/maps/maps-search/README.md

 ### MapsSearchClient

 `MapsSearchClient` is the primary interface for developers using the Azure Maps Search client library.
-Explore the methods on this client object to understand the different features of the Azure Search service that you can access.
+Explore the methods on this client object to understand the different features of the Azure Maps Search service that you can access.

 ## Examples